olaide-5688/Search-Engine-Optimization-Portfolio-/outreach/05-telecoms-advisory.md

 **Subject:** A Couple Of Website Improvements I Noticed

-Hi [Owner],
+Hi Gemma,

-Being trusted by [notable institutional client type] is a genuinely strong credibility signal, most advisors in this space can't say that.
+Being trusted by councils and NHS Trusts, not just individual landlords, is a genuinely strong credibility signal, most advisors in this space can't say that.

 I also spent a little time looking through your website.
 Overall it looks professional, but I noticed a few things that could be making it harder for visitors to become clients: